-Mr. Rader has represented U.S. and international clients in a variety of state and federal civil and criminal cases including matters involving corporate and international litigation, arbitration, international trade, extradition, art law, trademark issues, entertainment law and Native American Law.
+Mr. Rader has represented both U.S. and international clients in a variety of state and federal civil and criminal cases including matters involving corporate and international litigation, arbitration, international trade, extradition, art law, trademark issues, entertainment law, and Native American Law.

 POINTS OF DISTINCTION

 - Mr. Rader has been involved in several high profile cases including representation of a prominent German real estate developer in extradition proceedings and preparation of writ of habeas corpus; representation of an Azerbaijani law professor accused of attempting to sell works of art allegedly stolen in World War II; and representation of Internet Tobacco sellers in complex federal litigation involving novel theories of trademark violation alleged by Philip Morris concerning grey goods and the sale of tobacco products by Native American business.

 - Mr. Rader has consulted with and assisted in preparation of British counsel in connection with multi-jurisdictional matters with related litigation in both the U.S. and Great Britain.

 - Mr. Rader has obtained an award of summary judgment in excess of $2.5 million on behalf of a client in a commercial litigation matter involving various breaches of fiduciary duties by establishing adverse inferences as a result of the defendant’s destruction of computers and other relevant evidence.
 In several matters, Mr. Rader has obtained preliminary relief for clients involved in partnership disputes leading to a favorable resolution of “business divorce” actions.